fairmath/fherma-challenges/sentiment-analysis/description.md

 ## Evaluation criteria

-Submissions will be evaluated on the non-provided dataset and scored with the following criteria:
+Submissions will be evaluated on the non-provided dataset and scored based on the following criteria:

 1. **Weighted F1**: the average of per-class F1 scores, where each score is weighted according to the number of true instances of that class in the dataset.
 2. **Execution time:** the average time taken to classify each sample.

+The score prioritizes accuracy (measured by the weighted F1 score) but rewards faster solutions when accuracy levels are similar.

 ## Scorring & awards

-The prize fund of **$3000** will be awarded to the solution with the highest combined score.
-This score prioritizes accuracy (measured by the weighted F1 score) but rewards faster solutions when accuracy levels are similar.
+The prize fund of **$3000** will be awarded to the solution with the highest score.

 ## Challenge committee
 - [Gurgen Arakelov](https://www.linkedin.com/in/gurgen-arakelov-943172b9/), Fair Math